 • Webinars

-Once a contact has given their information, the marketing team can begin the lead nurturing process for those who match your target audience.
+Once a contact has provided their information, the marketing team can begin lead nurturing for those who match your target audience.
 The outreach at this stage takes a one-to-many approach.

 How to improve the lead generation process